karenyyng/clustering/notes/project_specifics.md

 ## Motivation
-Accurate representation of spatial distribution of galaxies in a merging cluster is important in a sense that any noteworthy offset of galaxies / gas from the dark matter component could be a sign of self-interacting dark matter (think: Bullet Cluster)
+Accurate representation of spatial distribution of galaxies in a merging cluster is important in a sense that any noteworthy offset of galaxies / gas from the dark matter component could be a sign of self-interacting dark matter.
+Since astrophysicists know so little about dark matter, any further concrete constraint on the dark matter self-interaction cross section will help theoretical physicists rule out unlikely dark matter candidates.
+(think: Bullet Cluster)

 ## Description of my data